Frijol/climate-change/GLOSSARY.md

 ## BA
 balancing authorities (electric grid)- they provide a reliable open-access power transmission service by keeping supply and demand balanced and scheduled [More than Smart, 16][More than Smart]

+## balancing power
+the power to balance out stochastically available electrical generation resources (e.g. wind) with resources that can be moderated (e.g. hydro)

 ## BAPV
 Building applied photovoltaic [IFC]